-Pressure relief is a defining trait of the Casper Wave and Wave Hybrid mattresses.
+Pressure relief is a defining trait of the Casper Wave Hybrid mattress.
 Comfort layers of adaptive polyfoam, latex, and memory foam create a deep, pressure-relieving cradle for your body.
 If you tend to experience discomfort in your shoulders, back, hips, or other pressure-sensitive areas, then you're a good candidate for either of these mattresses.

-That said, both models have medium feels.
-This means people who weigh more than 200 pounds will probably find either bed too soft.
-Stomach sleepers may also struggle on the Wave and Wave Hybrid.
+That said, the bed has a medium feel to it.
+This means people who weigh more than 200 pounds will probably find it too soft.
+Stomach sleepers may also struggle on the Wave Hybrid.
 More than other sleep positions, people who use this position tend to sink deeply into mattresses and need extra support to keep their bodies on an even plane.
-The best ratings for the Wave and Wave Hybrid come from back and side sleepers who weigh up to 200 pounds.
+The best ratings for the Wave Hybrid come from back and side sleepers who weigh up to 200 pounds.

 |Choose the Casper Wave

 How Much Is the Casper Wave Hybrid Mattress?